scrowley016/debug_db/README.md

-# 🐞 Debug the Database
+# Debug the Database

 Welcome to your debugging challenge!
-This repo contains a simple PostgreSQL app that's currently **broken in 5 places**.
+This repo contains a simple PostgreSQL app that's currently **broken in several places**.
 Your mission is to fix the bugs — one file at a time — by following the flow of the application from start to finish.

 ---